Each one of our residents at Lennon House are in different stages of recovery.

 Heaven on Earth

-Martin brought his Project Heaven on Earth to Lennon House in 2020, and encourages our residents to find their new purpose in life through three simple steps:
+Martin brought his Project Heaven on Earth to Lennon House in 2020, and brings a sense of humor to our home, encouraging our residents to find their new purpose in life through three simple steps:

 1. Recall a time when you experienced Heaven on Earth.
 What was happening?